sphinx-doc/sphinx/Doc-26/install/index.rst

-If you don't want to install modules to the standard location, or if you don't have permission to write there, then you need to read about alternate installations in section :ref:`alt-install`.
-If you want to customize your installation directories more heavily, see section :ref:`custom-install` on custom installations.
+If you don't want to install modules to the standard location, or if you don't have permission to write there, then you need to read about alternate installations in section :ref:`inst-alt-install`.
+If you want to customize your installation directories more heavily, see section :ref:`inst-custom-install` on custom installations.

-.. _alt-install:
+.. _inst-alt-install:

 Alternate Installation
 ======================